 Now that we’ve brainstormed our initial list of negative keywords and typed them up, we want to add them to our campaign.
 There are a couple of ways to add negative keywords: you can add them directly to the ad group or campaign, or you can add them to or create a list.

-Back in the day, we didn’t have negative keyword lists, so you had pages and pages of negative keywords in the negative keywords section of your account.
-Today, you can put negative keywords into lists, which will help to keep them organized.
-You can also apply these lists to multiple campaigns, and then you only need to update the list, and it updates all the campaigns.
+Back in the day, we didn’t have negative keyword lists.
+This meant that you had pages and pages of negative keywords in the negative keywords section of your account.
+Today, you can put negative keywords into lists to help keep them organized.
+You can also apply these lists to multiple campaigns, and then you only need to update the list to update the negative keywords in all of the campaigns.
 Google actually has a great explainer on negative keyword lists.

 So what we’re going to do with our general negative keywords that we don’t want to rank for is we’re going to add them to a negative keyword list, let’s call it “General Negative Keywords”